 Latenode

-This automation allows users to monitor a Feedly RSS feed and automatically save new article details like title, author, URL, and publication date into a Google Sheets spreadsheet.
+This automation allows users to continuously monitor a Feedly RSS feed for new articles and automatically save the title, author, URL, and publication date of each new article into a Google Sheets spreadsheet.

 How Latenode estimates time and cost